 Bioregioning is happening all across the world.
 Here are a few of the many examples where it is happening.

 Permaculturalist Ed Tyler has been exploring bioregional action and thought up on his own peninsula in Kintyre.
-We’ll be teaming up with Ed to run Scotland’s first Bioregional Learning Journey in 2021.
+We’ll be teaming up with Ed and the emerging Clyde Bioregioning group to run Scotland’s first Bioregional Learning Journey in 2022.

 Located in southwest British Columbia and northwest Washington State, the Salish Sea Bioregional Marine Sanctuary includes aquatic areas historically and more commonly known as Puget Sound (to the South), the Strait of Georgia (to the North) and Juan de Fuca Strait (to the West).